OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 ---------------------

 * System untested.
 Can write code to the XMega, but the communication to the Sabertooth doesn't work.
 This was fixed by adjusting the baud rate.
 However, the system clock speed may have to be adjusted in order for the beaglebone communication to work properly.
 (Note that only the setting for 9600 baud was adjusted.
 The others are probably still wrong)

+* Sabertooth is acting a little funny during my ramping; I think it's ramping faster than it should.
+(I suppose I could measure the time and make sure).
+However, I suspect it has to do with my LEDs.
+This is fixed by correcting the DIP switches on the Sabertooths, and making sure the #define macros don't have semicolons in them.
+Also, the LEDs are on when pulled low, not high.

 CONFIRMED WORKING: